kevgo/run-that-app/README.md

 > You don't want to install apps, you want to run them!

-_Run-that-app_ executes CLI applications without the need to install them first.
+_Run-that-app_ executes CLI applications on Linux, Windows, macOS, and BSD without the need to install them first.
-This reduces boilerplate code during software development, DevOps, and on CI servers.

-_Run-that-app_ runs on all major computer platforms including Linux, Windows, macOS, and BSD.
-Application downloads happen in 1-2 seconds, don't require _sudo_, and store nothing but the executables on your hard drive.
-Run-that-app can download and extract `.zip`, `.tar.gz`, and `.tar.xz` files on its own.
+Run-that-app does this in the most minimalistic, non-invasive way possible.
+No magic, no environment changes, no environment variables to set, no application shims or stubs, no shell integrations or other shell trickery, no dependencies, no application repository.
+Applications download in 1-2 seconds, without _sudo_, and store very little (just the executables) on your hard drive.

 ### quickstart